ahMADASSadi/FastApi_Template/README.md

 # FastAPI Project Template

 ## Overview

 This is a FastAPI project template that provides a customizable migration manager.
-It is designed to help developers quickly set up a FastAPI application with a robust database migration system using Alembic.
-The project utilizes the **Poetry** package manager for dependency management and virtual environment handling.
+It is designed to help developers quickly set up a FastAPI application with a robust database migration system powered by **Alembic**.
+The project uses the **Poetry** package manager for dependency management and virtual environment handling.

 ## Prerequisites